techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/02_getting_started.md

 - [ ] Text Editor or Integrated Development Environment (IDE): Choose a text editor or IDE that suits your preferences for editing Bicep files.
 Popular choices include Visual Studio Code (with the Bicep extension installed), Visual Studio, or any other text editor with syntax highlighting and Bicep language support.

-Optional and not needed in this project:
+Optional but not needed in this project:

 - [ ] Azure Service Principal (optional): In certain scenarios, you might need to create an Azure Service Principal to authenticate and authorize access to your Azure resources.
 This is commonly used when integrating Bicep deployments into automated pipelines or when deploying resources to separate Azure tenants or subscriptions.
 - [ ] Bicep CLI (optional): Install the Bicep CLI, which is the command-line tool used to compile and deploy Bicep files.
 The CLI is available for different operating systems (Windows, macOS, Linux) and can be downloaded from the official Bicep GitHub repository or installed through package managers like Homebrew (macOS) or Chocolatey (Windows).